Korfi8267/Interstate/README.md

 ## Known Issues
 ### Mobile NavBar being nonfunctional
 This is nonfunctional as it has not been coded in yet.
 I don't plan on working on it anytime soon, as I want to get the actual pages done before worrying about making a mobile version.

-### Contact Me button nonfunctional
-This is intentional for the time being as I'm focusing on completing the other pages.
-View My Work would be a redirect to Portfolio, and Contact Me would be a list of ways you can, well, contact me.

 ## Wrapping Up
 If you want to keep up with development, bookmark this website.
 I'll regularly (not really) update this repo with the latest changes I've made.
 No release date planned.
 I want to take my time on it.